 - are young carers

 It is most helpful to discuss any questions, issues or concerns about the provision for additional support needs with the Head Teacher in the first instance.
-Area Principal Teachers can also be involved in providing very useful information and support.
-Contact details for each of the Area Principal Teachers are listed below.
+Education Support Officers can also be involved in providing very useful information and support.
+Contact details for each of the Education Support Officers are listed below.

 Helensburgh and Lomond